oxblixxx/devops-project/project 5/readme.md

-# Configuring a Web Solution using WordPress CMS and MySQL RDBMS and How to Attach Storage Subsytem.
+# Configuring a Web Solution using WordPress CMS and MySQL RDBMS and How to Configure Storage Subsytem.

 ## Cloud Provider
 - [x] AWS